bcgov/GDX-Analytics-Drupal-Snowplow/README.md

 This project is currently under development and actively supported by the GDX Analytics Team.

+ The current version released is 3.3.0.

-Version 3.1.0 and later versions allow the use of GDX Analytics Drupal Snowplow module with other search modules, including Drupal Search API.
+Versions 3.1.0 and newer allow the GDX Analytics Drupal Snowplow module to be used alongside other search modules, such as Drupal Search API.

 ## Relevant Repositories
 [GDX-Analytics/](https://github.com/bcgov/GDX-Analytics/)